Day 1New York City

 Day 4Boston–Québec City Area

-Journey north through New Hampshire, passing the State Capitol at Concord and on to the scenic White Mountains.
+Journey through New Hampshire, passing the State Capitol at Concord and on to the scenic White Mountains.
 Continue to the Canadian border, where you’ll notice a change in language and tradition as you enter the French-Canadian province of Québec.
 Overnight in historic Québec City on the banks of the St. Lawrence River.

 Day 5Québec City Area

-This morning, join your fellow traveling companions on a unique optional excursion to the Erabliere Chemin du Roy Sugar Shack.
+This morning, join your traveling companions on a unique optional excursion to the Erabliere Chemin du Roy (Path of the King Sugar Shack).
 Visitors to the sugar cabin will enjoy a typical Québec breakfast, along with a guided visit and presentation to explain the process of maple extraction.
 Afterward, return to Québec City for a guided tour of Canada’s only walled city, crowned by the turrets of Château Frontenac.
 Until the British victory of 1759, Old Québec was the center of New France; today, it’s a UNESCO World Heritage Site.
 Within the walls reside the Place d’Armes, Laval Seminary, the star-plan Citadelle with grand vistas from its bastions, and ancient Place Royale.
 See the Old World houses crowding narrow streets in Lower Town and the historic Plains of Abraham, where General Wolfe stormed the slopes.
 The afternoon is at leisure.

 Day 6Québec City Area–Montréal